dgp1130/HydroActive/README.md

     "just work" in any context.
 *   `unobserve()` doesn't really work for async functions.
 Each step of the process needs to be unobserved.
+*   `$.props.*` are basically always `undefined` during hydration, just to immediately be overwritten when the parent component hydrates.
+*   `ComponentDef<{ count: number }>` optionality really specifies the type of the factory's parameters, not `$.props`.
+*   It's really easy to use `ComponentDef<{ count: number }>` without a `?` or understanding the hydration timing nuances of that choice.
+Maybe we should default make everything optional with an opt-out?
+Not totally sure how that would work.
+*   `$.props` setters don't trigger if a subproperty is modified.
+Maybe that's ok?
+We shouldn't expose the signal on the property anyways to avoid leaking implementation details and in vanilla JS you wouldn't expect modifying a subproperty to notify the component about the change.

 ### Problems which are the same in both and unrelated to the authoring format